 The terms of probation for ethical, professional, or personal conduct will be specified at the time the student is placed on probation.
-A student in the MMS program may be placed on Conduct or Disciplinary Probation because of seriously deficient ethical, professional, personal or illegal conduct.

-- B. When a student is placed on probation, the Program Director will notify the student in writing of the reasons for probation.
-A copy of this letter will also be distributed to the Chairperson of the SPG Committee.
-The Committee will ascertain when the terms of the probation have been satisfied and recommend to the Associate Dean that probation can be rescinded.
-A copy of this letter will be placed in the student's permanent file if the probation is labeled "Disciplinary" as opposed to "Conduct." - C. A student on probation may not serve as an officer of an official LECOM club or organization and shall not engage in time consuming extracurricular activities. - D. The student will remain on probation until the following minimally acceptable standards are met: - The student will be removed from probation when the specified courses have been remediated according to the following remediation section. - The student will be removed from probation when the specified terms of probation for ethical, professional, or personal conduct are met. - E. Probation should be regarded as a serious matter and is official notice to the student that the quality of the student's performance during the probationary period must improve to remain eligible to continue in the MMS program.
-Any student, who fails to improve his /her performance in the areas identified by the SPG Committee during the probationary period may continue probation, be asked to withdraw or be dismissed from LECOM.
+B. When a student is placed on probation, the appropriate dean will notify the student in writing of the reasons for probation.
+A copy of this letter will be distributed to the Chairperson of the SPG Committee and the student's faculty advisor.
+The Committee will ascertain when the terms of the probation have been satisfied and recommend to the appropriate dean that probation can be rescinded.
+The student's faculty advisor will also be notified.
+A copy of this letter will be placed in the student's permanent file if the probation is labeled "Disciplinary" as opposed to "Conduct."

+- C. A student on probation may not serve as an officer of an official LECOM club or organization and shall not engage in time consuming extracurricular activities. - D. A student in Graduate Studies on probation must meet with his or her faculty advisor at least every two weeks. - E. The student will remain on probation until the following minimally acceptable standards are met: - 1.
+The student will be removed from probation when the specified courses, systems, modules or rotations have been remediated according to the following remediation section. - 2.
+The student will be removed from probation when the specified terms of probation for ethical, professional, or personal conduct are met. - 3.
+Students in their final year are subject to SPG Committee review prior to removal from probation. - F. Academic probation should be regarded as a serious matter and is official notice to the student that the quality of the student's performance during the probationary period must improve in order to remain eligible to continue in Graduate Studies.
+Any student, who fails to improve his /her performance in the areas identified by the SPG Committee during the probationary period may be dismissed from the program.